digitalcredentials/verifier-core/README.md

 <b>invalid signature</b>

 Fatal because if the signature is invalid it means any part of the credential could have been tampered with, including the revocation status, expiration, and issuer identity.
+In these cases we don't return a 'valid' property, but instead an 'errors' property

 ```
 {
   "credential": {vc removed for brevity/clarity in this example},
-  "isFatal": true,
   "errors": [
     {
       "name": "invalid_signature",